 How women can improve their outcomes

 In addition to leading a healthy lifestyle, women can improve their chances of preventing heart disease by taking advantage of risk factor screening tools.
-One of those tools is Piedmont’s Women’s Heart Screening Program, which focuses on early detection of heart disease in women who currently don’t have any symptoms.
+One such tool is Piedmont’s Women’s Heart Screening Program, which focuses on early detection of heart disease in women who currently don’t have any symptoms.

 A comprehensive screening with a nurse practitioner includes:

-“If you do have any symptoms, you should certainly go see your doctor or your cardiologist right away,” says Dr. Sharma.
+“If you do have any symptoms, you should certainly go see your doctor or your cardiologist right away,” Dr. Sharma explains.
 “But for women who are just more curious and want to be educated about knowing their risk for developing heart disease, the women’s heart screening program is a great tool to help you know your risk.”

 Visit Piedmont Heart Institute for more information on the Women’s Heart Program.